linli2492/DataAnalyticsAndVisualization/README.md

 - Analysis is done in **Python**.
 - Database management is done via **PostgreSQL**.
 - Where necessary, **PowerBI** will be used for visualisation.

+## DISCLAIMER

+The content shared here is for educational purposes only and is not intended as financial advice.
+Any strategies, tools, or insights presented are solely for informational purposes to inspire analysis and learning.

+Please conduct your own research or consult with a licensed financial professional before making any financial or investment decisions.
+I am not responsible for any actions taken based on the content shared here.